-A TMX (Translation Memory Exchange) file is a file format used for exchanging translation memory data created by a CAT tool.
-This is useful if you're migrating from another tool or process, to Smartling.
+A TMX (Translation Memory Exchange) file is a file format used for exchanging translation memory data created by a CAT Tool.

 TMX File Specifications